LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/014-CSV-files-to-Glue-Catalog-automation.md

 - _Visibility:_ Every member of your department can currently see the CSV files and Glue tables created from these uploads, not just those stored under their own `<user_prefix>`.
 - _Schema:_ All columns in the generated Glue tables are currently created as `string` types.
 - _Upload location:_ Place one or more CSV files per upload.
-Do not add additional subfolders beneath your `<user_prefix>` folder.
+Not allowed to add additional subfolders beneath your `<user_prefix>` folder.

 ### Using Parking as an Example